hholhjem/win2d_scaletest/README.md

 # win2d_scaletest

-This is a project to solve scaling issues in UWP application using Win2D.
+This is a project to solve scaling issues in Windows 10 Mobile UWP application using Win2D.